 Motion capture and biomechanics of dance has also been piloted.
 Digital dance piece “Annual Rings” (link) was created based on captured motion of five dancers at Kuopio Dance Festival 2019.
 In addition, utilization of dance in neurological reahabilitation has been studied .
 Motion capture enables 3D visualization of dance motion, https://yle.fi/uutiset/3-10825255.

 Human performance -laboratory is used for measuring and analyzing human performance during various exercise activities.
+In addition to motion Lab space, laboratory has a separate room for physiological measurements.

 Bicycle ergometer is integrated with Schiller spirometer and mobile gas analyser.